mixu/gluejs/readme.md

 ## --no-cache

 `--no-cache` / `.set('cache', false)`: Disables the cache; sets the cache directory to a temporary directory.

-# Reporting

-## --report

-Display the summary report.
-Particularly useful if you are minifying files, since the report will show the file size after transformation.

-## --verbose

-`--verbose` / `.set('verbose', true)`: More verbose output, such as files being filtered out and processed.

-## --silent

-`--silent` / `.set('silent', true)`: disable verbose logging

 ## A few notes about npm dependencies